thekylemcenery/Ising_Model_Simulation/README.md

 Note the spike in magnetic susceptibility at T = 400K, while the magnetisation also begins to level off at T = 400K after an initial rapid decline towards 0.
 This point corresponds to the point at which the lattice transitions from a state of ferromagnetism to a state of paramagnetism, associated temperature of which is usually reffered to as the Curie Temperature.
 The scientific background needed to interpret these plots in more detail is outlined in a brief report included in files of this project, which also explores the singificance of the total energy and specific heat capacities in the phase transition (see T2IM-2.pdf).

+## Contributing

+This project serves as a fairly simple approach to simulating the Ising Model, specifically in regards to the limited number of Python libraries used, which makes it a good example for undergraduate students.
+There are however, a number of ways the project could be improved, and any contributions are welcome.
+Firstly, there is the issue of the code's efficiency, especially when running the computations for larger lattices (such as those with dimensions >50).
+As higher numbers of dimensions require more iterations of the Metropolis-Hasting's algorithm, the volume of calculations done by the program becomes substantial, drastically increasing the time taken for the program to produce the thermodyamic data plots.